 Both the RX10 III and the RX10 IV have zoom lenses build in.
 Both optics have identical focal length range and aperture specifications (8.8-220mm f/2.4-4.0).
 Both cameras offer the same maximum aperture.

-So what conclusions can be drawn?
-Is there a clear favorite between the Sony RX10 III and the Sony RX10 III?
+So what is the bottom line?
+Which of the two cameras – the Sony RX10 III or the Sony RX10 IV – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - More affordable: Was introduced into a lower priced segment (12 percent cheaper at launch).